MichaelSasser/matrix-room-python/content/imprint-gdpr/gdpr.md

 to avoid overloading the server (especially in the case of abusive attacks, so- called DDoS attacks) and on the other hand to ensure the load on the servers and their stability.

+**Content-Delivery-Network**: We use a "Content-Delivery-Network" (CDN).
+A CDN is a service with the help of which the content of an online offer, in particular large media files such as graphics or program scripts, can be delivered faster and more securely with the help of regionally distributed servers connected via the Internet.

 * Processed data types: content data (e.g. entries in online forms), usage data (e.g. websites visited, interest in content, access times), meta /